 Why isn't the Park open later in the evening?

-The Park is open later into the evening, from 6:00pm – 9:00pm, for guests interested in pre-booking the Park as a unique year-round banquet facility and for special ticketed events.
+The Park is available in the evening for guests interested in booking the Park as a unique year-round banquet facility.

 You may book a facility or venue for your own private event by contacting email@example.com.

 Annual passes expire one year from the date of purchase.
 To double check your expiry date, please call (403) 268-8500 and have your pass number ready.

 For ticketed events, do we have to pay admission as well?

 Ticketed events generally occur after the Park is closed, or the gate admission fee is included in the cost of the ticket.

 Some exceptions to this include our afternoon Tea on the Verandah, River Forth lunches and special event brunches where admission needs to be purchased separately.

 Heritage Park gift cards are available before the front gates at Reception, Front Gate, Gasoline Alley Museum, the Selkirk Grille, Railway Café, and the Haskayne Mercantile Block.
 Inside the summer seasonal Historical Village gift cards can be purchased at Gledhill's Drugstore, Botsford Harness Shop and at the Calgary Town Hall.